corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/overview/_index.md

 For Kotlin, write your {{< tooltip >}}flow{{< /tooltip >}} code in `workflows/src/main/kotlin/<your package path>` and your contract and {{< tooltip >}}states{{< /tooltip >}} code in `/contracts/src/main/kotlin/<your package path>`.

-For Java, use `workflows/src/main/java/<your package path>` and your contract and states code in `/contracts/src/main/java/<your package path>`.
+For Java, use `workflows/src/main/java/<your package path>` for your flows and `/contracts/src/main/java/<your package path>` for your contract and states code.

 For test code, use the corresponding test folder.

 ## Gradle Helpers for the Combined Worker

-On the right, you can see the Gradle tasks that we have included to help you work with a local deployment of Corda using the combined worker:
+On the right, you can see the Gradle tasks that help you work with a local deployment of Corda using the combined worker:
-{{< figure src="gradle-helpers.png" figcaption="CSDE gradle helpers" alt="CSDE gradle tasks in IntelliJ" width=100% length=100% >}}
+{{< figure src="gradle-helpers.png" figcaption="Corda Runtime gradle helpers" alt="Corda Runtime gradle tasks in IntelliJ" width=100% length=100% >}}
 The **combined worker** is a Corda cluster that runs all of the workers in one JVM process.

 The helpers are split into three folders:

 * [csde-corda](#csde-corda)
 * [csde-cordapp](#csde-cordapp)
 * [csde-queries](#csde-queries)